isomerpages/imh-predict/index.md

   - infopic:
       title: Discover what your participation involves
       id: infopic
-      description: We are looking for participants to **[PREDICT STUDY METHODOLOGIES]** and deepen our understanding of depression.
+      description: We are looking for participants to contribute to research and deepen our understanding of depression.
       button: WHAT TO EXPECT
-      url: /journey-overview/
+      url: /procedure-overview/
       alt: Two people looking over papers
       image: /images/Stock photos/ICF/DSC1592.jpg
 ---